Usain Bolt: 'No hard feelings' after losing Olympic gold

 Playing football and traveling the world

-Bolt, who is set to retire from the sport after this summer's World Championships in London, said he was looking forward to traveling the world after hanging up his spikes and watching sporting events he had been unable to attend because of his training schedule.
+Bolt, who plans to hang up his running spikes after August's World Championships in London, says he is looking forward to traveling the world and watching sporting events he had been unable to attend because of his training schedule.

 "There have been NBA games that I would love to go courtside to watch," Bolt said.
 "There have been so many things that I wanted to travel or to go and see.
 I haven't had a chance to see Formula One ever and that's something that I've always (wanted to do).